ConnorDonegan/connordonegan.github.io/index.markdown

 <p>This site contains selections from my past and current work.
 This includes my historical research on <a href="{{ site.baseurl }}/florida/">convict leasing</a> in Florida, work on  <a href="{{ site.baseurl }}/spatial-stats-theory/">spatial-statistical theory</a>, and the  <a href="{{ site.baseurl }}/software/">software</a> packages I developed for analyzing health data.</p>

 <p>More of my dissertation research will be added as it reaches publication stage.
 My dissertation is titled <i>Plausible reasoning and heuristic methodology in human geography: An invesitagtion of colorectal cancer incidence and inequalities in urban Texas, 1999--2019</i>, engages with the methodological framework of plausible reasoning (PR) as developed by the likes of George Po&#769;lya and Harold Jeffreys.
-I am interested in how their writings on PR can contribute to methodology and study design in the social sciences, particularly for research pertaining to social structures and health.</p>
+I am interested in how their writings on PR can contribute to methodology and study design in the social sciences, including for research pertaining to social structures and health.</p>